apogiatzis/svattt2016-curl/README.md

 ```
 docker-compose run
 ```
+---

-### Disclaimer: I am not the creator of this challenge.
+**Disclaimer**: I am not the creator of this challenge.
 This was adapted directly from: https://github.com/l4wio/CTF-challenges-by-me/tree/master/svattt-2016/quals/challenges/web/cURL